HomomorphicEncryption/SparseLWEkit/README.md

 In the literature, a common choice of Hamming weight is h = 64.
 However, a variety of Hamming weights h are considered from 32 up to 1024.
 It is important to consider the value of the dimension n in relation to h in order to measure the sparsity of a secret.
 Another aim of the project is to increase transparency in parameter selection and cryptanalysis efforts.
 To enable this, we give an overview of where different cryptanalysis work is currently implemented and give justification of how libraries choose parameters with sparse secrets.

+## Goals

+The sparseLWEkit aims to provide parameter sets for FHE schemes with sparse secrets and to increase transparency in parameter selection and in cryptanalysis efforts.
+To enable this, we give an overview of where different cryptanalysis work is currently implemented and give justification of how libraries choose parameters with sparse secrets.

 ## Cryptanalysis disclaimer